appdictive/AppFeedbackDialog/README.md

 App Feedback Dialog
 ====================

-A simple dialog for feedback making it possible to redirect the users depending on their rating.
+A simple dialog for user feedback making it possible to redirect the users depending on their rating.

 ![RateDialog example](https://github.com/appdictive/AppFeedbackDialog/blob/master/RateDialog.gif?raw=tru)

-In the shown example if a user would give a negative rating they would be directed to an E-mail intent so to have them help improve the application by writing to the developers.
+If a user gives a poor rating they will be directed to an E-mail intent to let them help improve the app by writing to the developers.
-If instead the user would give a positive rating they would be redirected to Google Play to add the rating there.
+If instead the user gives a good rating they will be redirected to Google Play to add the rating there.

 Usage
 ====================